orionrobots/orionrobots.github.io/_posts/2023/01/25/what-ive-been-working-on-tracebacks-in-circuitpython.md

 It may just work, and by the time this is published, unstable may be the stable release.

-However, if it is still unstable, depending on the level of changes and testing, theres a possibility that the unstable may have other new and interesting bugs for the reader to find.
+However, if it is still unstable, depending on the level of changes and testing, there's a possibility that the unstable may have other new and interesting bugs for the reader to find.

 ## Option 2 - Use the more complex current form of format_exception